 Welcome to CUED-In’s Workplace Connections site.
 The Virginia Department of Education and our state legislators have heard from you that graduates from Virginia schools need to be better prepared to enter the workforce.
 The new Profile of a Virginia Graduate emphasizes both career planning and workplace skills.
 Thank you for your interest in supporting your local schools by meeting this objective.
-For a limited time only, you can post as many jobs for free.
+This is a FREE tool for all businesses.
 We believe that this partnership between education and local business will only strengthen our communities.

 Please click the register button to sign up for more information.